Monitoring Hepatitis C

-Liver biopsies are done to evaluate the severity of inflammation, amount of fibrosis or scarring, and general health of the liver.
+Liver biopsies are done to evaluate the severity of inflammation, the amount of fibrosis or scarring, and general health of the liver.
 A biopsy may be used to help the patient and medical provider decide if treatment with antivirals is needed.
 Serial biopsies are used to assess disease progression over time.
 The most common procedure is called a percutaneous (through the skin) liver biopsy, in which the skin and muscle near the liver are numbed and a needle is quickly inserted into the liver to draw out a specimen.
 Many people fear this procedure, but complications are rare.
-If you are anxious, ask your physician for a mild tranquilizer prior to your biopsy and for pain medication afterwards.
+If you are anxious, ask your physician for a mild tranquilizer prior to your biopsy and for pain medication afterward.

 Experimental Noninvasive Fibrosis Tests:

 In recent years researchers have developed several noninvasive methods of assessing fibrosis, in an effort to avoid the discomfort and expense of repeat biopsies.
 Experts have evaluated the accuracy of several combinations of biomarkers and patient characteristics, including FibroSure, APRI, Fib-4, Forns index, and FibroTest.
 Noninvasive methods are reasonably accurate in providing information about the amount of liver damage.

 Self-Help Tips: Medical History

 - List your illnesses and surgeries.
-Start with the most recent and work backwards.
+Start with the most recent and work backward.